AngellXR/archivesite/nextjs-blog/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+This is the first iteration of our website.
+If you like this website, you can build your own at [Learn Next.js](https://nextjs.org/learn).